 The Cook County Coyote Project is the longest running urban coyote study in the nation.
 Also known as the Urban Coyote Research Program, the study is headed up by Dr. Stanley Gehrt, who has worked since 2000 to understand urban coyote ecology and management strategies.
 If you’ve ever run across a news story about Chicago’s urban coyotes, you’ve probably heard Dr. Gehrt’s name mentioned.

 The study looks at individuality using both genetics and behavioral observation.
 By placing novel objects within the home range of radio-collared coyotes and recording their reactions on camera, we’ll get insight into just how bold a coyote is when facing something new.
-The results will be added to what the team knows about each coyote, including their movement patterns, food habits and so on to develop an overall personality profile for each coyote.

 The goal is to determine if there is a link between these behaviors and genetic markers associated with similar behaviors.
 This exploration into the personality and genetic linkages within urban coyotes is the first of its kind.